MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-decision-tree.md

 ### Controlling the Model Fit

 The *rxDTree* function has a number of options for controlling the model fit.
-Most of these control parameters will be familiar to *rpart* users, but the defaults have been modified in some cases to better support large data tree models.
+Most of these control parameters are familiar to *rpart* users, but the defaults have been modified in some cases to better support large data tree models.
 A full listing of these options can be found in the *rxDTree* help file, but the following have been found in our testing to be the most useful at controlling the time required to fit a model with *rxDTree*:

--   *xVal*: this controls the number of folds used to perform cross-validation.
+-   *xVal*: controls the number of folds used to perform cross-validation.
 The default of 2 allows for some pruning; once you have closed in a model you may want to increase the value for final fitting and pruning.
--   *maxDepth*: this sets the maximum depth of any node of the tree.
+-   *maxDepth*: sets the maximum depth of any node of the tree.
 Computations grow rapidly more expensive as the depth increases, so we recommend a maxDepth of 10 to 15.
--   *maxCompete*: this specifies the number of “competitor splits” retained in the output.
+-   *maxCompete*: specifies the number of “competitor splits” retained in the output.
 By default, *rxDTree* sets this to 0, but a setting of 3 or 4 can be useful for diagnostic purposes in determining why a particular split was chosen.
--   *maxSurrogate*: this specifies the number of surrogate splits retained in the output.
+-   *maxSurrogate*: specifies the number of surrogate splits retained in the output.
 Again, by default *rxDTree* sets this to 0.
 Surrogate splits are used to assign an observation when the primary split variable is missing for that observation.
--   *maxNumBins*: this controls the maximum number of bins used for each variable.
+-   *maxNumBins*: controls the maximum number of bins used for each variable.
 Managing the number of bins is important in controlling memory usage.
 The default is to use the larger of 101 and the square root of the number of observations for small to moderate size data sets (up to about one million observations), but for larger sets to use 1001 bins.
 For small data sets with continuous predictors, you may find that you need to increase the *maxNumBins* to obtain models that resemble those from rpart.

 For large data sets (100000 or more observations), you may need to adjust the following parameters to obtain meaningful models:

--   *cp*: this is a complexity parameter and sets the bar for how much a split must reduce the complexity before being accepted.
+-   *cp*: a complexity parameter and sets the bar for how much a split must reduce the complexity before being accepted.
 We have set the default to 0 and recommend using *maxDepth* and *minBucket* to control your tree sizes.
 If you want to specify a *cp* value, start with a conservative value, such as rpart’s 0.01; if you don’t see an adequate number of splits, decrease the *cp* by powers of 10 until you do.
 For our large airline data, we have found interesting models begin with a *cp* of about 1e-4.
--   *minSplit*, *minBucket*: these determine how many observations must be in a node before a split is attempted (*minSplit*) and how many must remain in a terminal node (*minBucket*).
+-   *minSplit*, *minBucket*: determine how many observations must be in a node before a split is attempted (*minSplit*) and how many must remain in a terminal node (*minBucket*).

 ### Large Data Tree Models

 Scaling decision trees to very large data sets is possible with *rxDTree* but should be done with caution—the wrong choice of model parameters can easily lead to models that take hours or longer to estimate, even in a distributed computing environment.
-For example, in the *Getting Started Guide*, we estimated linear models using the big airline data and used the variable *Origin* as a predictor in several models.
+For example, in the *Getting Started Guide*, we estimated linear models using the large airline data and used the variable *Origin* as a predictor in several models.
 The *Origin* variable is a factor variable with 373 levels with no obvious ordering.
 Incorporating this variable into an *rxDTree* model that is performing more than two level classification can easily consume hours of computation time.
-To prevent such unintended consequences, *rxDTree* has a parameter *maxUnorderedLevels* which defaults to 32; in the case of *Origin*, this parameter would flag an error.
+To prevent such unintended consequences, *rxDTree* has a parameter *maxUnorderedLevels*, which defaults to 32; in the case of *Origin*, this parameter would flag an error.
 However, a factor variable of “Region” which groups the airports of *Origin* by location may well be a useful proxy, and can be constructed to have only a limited number of levels.
 Numeric and ordered factor predictors are much more easily incorporated into the model.

-As an example of a large data classification tree, consider the following simple model using the 7% subsample of the full airline data (this uses the variable *ArrDel15* indicating flights with an arrival delay of 15 minutes or more):
+As an example of a large data classification tree, consider the following simple model using the 7% subsample of the full airline data (uses the variable *ArrDel15* indicating flights with an arrival delay of 15 minutes or more):

 	#  Large Data Tree Models